 January 2, 2008

-The class was represented by NPR partners Bradley Beckworth, Jeffrey Angelovich and Susan Whatley.
+The class was represented by NP partners Bradley Beckworth, Jeffrey Angelovich, and Susan Whatley.